nrennie/PrettyCols/cran-comments.md

 ## R CMD check results

-In this resubmission, I have added `value` to the .Rd scales functions files from which it was missing as requested.
-I have also added at least one example to the documentation for each of these functions, and included additional tests for the scales functions.

 There were no ERRORs,  or WARNINGs.

-Besides the new submission NOTE, there is one NOTE that is only found on Windows (Server 2022, R-devel 64-bit):
+There is one NOTE that is only found on Windows (Server 2022, R-devel 64-bit):

 ```
 * checking for detritus in the temp directory ...
 NOTE